3 Big Oil Stocks Warren Buffett Might Love Now - Cabot Wealth Network

 The oil sector is perhaps the best near-term opportunity for value investors.

-With concern about the global economy slowing, oil prices have come back sharply.
-In addition, Russia has rejected OPEC’s recommendation of making new production cuts through the end of this year to offset the impact that the COVID-19 coronavirus outbreak is having on oil demand.
+Energy stocks have bounced back nicely in recent months after hitting rock-bottom a year ago, as oil prices are now at multi-year highs.
+But most big oil stocks still trade at deep discounts.

-As you might expect, big oil stocks have retreated, offering you a number of targets such as Chevron (CVX), Exxon Mobil (XOM) and Royal Dutch Shell (RDS-A).
+Take Chevron (CVX), Exxon Mobil (XOM) and Royal Dutch Shell (RDS-A).

-Chevron is perhaps the most expensive of the three but paid almost $13 billion to shareholders last year on free cash flow of $13.2 billion.
+Chevron is perhaps the most expensive of the three, trading at 19 times forward earnings, but at 104 per share is still well below its 2014 peak in the 130s.

-Exxon, which is still a cash machine, has been spending more aggressively than competitors on increasing production and offers an 8% dividend yield.
+Exxon, which is still a cash machine, has been spending more aggressively than competitors on increasing production and offers a 5.9% dividend yield, and trades at 18 times forward earnings.

-Royal Dutch Shell is a super major that has ambitious plans to steadily increase its footprint in green energy while it continues to leverage its production in the Permian Basin and is currently negotiating with privately held Endeavor Energy to acquire another 64,000 barrels a day of production.
+Royal Dutch Shell is a super major that has ambitious plans to steadily increase its footprint in green energy while it continues to leverage its production in the Permian Basin.
+And despite being up 13% so far this year, the stock remains cheap at just 9 times forward earnings.

-Finally, to readers of my Cabot Global Stocks Explorer advisory, I just recommended another global oil and energy leader that offers perhaps the best upside and blended strategy gaining from the continued dominance of oil in transport while capturing the growth of green energy.
+But big oil stocks aren’t the only great value out there.
+Good deals are scattered all over the globe right now, and I search far and wide for them in my Cabot Explorer advisory, which recommends the best stocks from around the world.
+My Explorer portfolio has an average return of better than 140%!

-Click here to join the Cabot Global Stocks Explorer and learn more about this new recommendation and gain access to our entire Explorer portfolio.
+Click here to join the Cabot Global Stocks Explorer and learn which stocks from around the world I’m currently recommending.

 The Best Stocks in the World